Speaker | Time | Text |

 After death. | ||

-And these reports have primarily been as a result of hypnotic regressions. | ||
+And these reports have primarily been as a result of hypnotic regression. | ||

-But you have to remember one thing that's very important regarding hypnosis and that is There are a tremendous number of myths that are associated with hypnotic regression. | ||
+But you have to remember one thing that's very important regarding hypnosis, and that is there are a tremendous number of myths that are associated with hypnotic regression. | ||

 And the first one is that you can be made to do anything the hypnotherapist wants you to do. | ||